msupply-foundation/msupply_docs/content/docs/sync/synchronisation.md

 ![sync: manual](/docs/sync/images/sync_in_progress.png)

 Here is the complete process in action.
-You'll notice that most of the sync steps are very quick, though it depends on how many items you have to sync:
+You'll notice that most of the sync steps are very quick, though it depends on how many records you have to sync:

 <p><img src="/docs/sync/images/sync.gif" alt=:"sync: manual" width="800" /></p>